artomweb/midiBounce/README.md

-# A traced dot which bounces in time with a song
+# WIP, A traced dot which bounces in time with a song

 ## Based on videos like this: